Gabriel Pwamang

-Gabriel Scott Pwamang is a Ghanaian lawyer, politician and judge.
-He is an active justice of the Supreme Court of Ghana.
+Gabriel Scott Pwamang is an active justice of the Supreme Court of Ghana.
 He was nominated in 2015 by president of Ghana John Mahama.
 Prior to his appointment to the bench, he was a private legal practitioner and the managing partner of Pwamang and Associates.
 He was a member of the People's National Convention once serving as the party's general secretary.

 Pwamang was nominated by president of Ghana John Mahama based on the recommendation of the Judicial Council of Ghana.
 His appointment was delayed as the council of the Ghana Bar Association filed a suit to seek clarification on the appointments as other recommended judges were not appointed by the president.
 The process was further protracted when a member of the General Legal Council lodged a complaint against him challenging his appointment.
 The complaint was later withdrawn and Pwamang was sworn into office on 29 June 2015.

 Early life and education

 Pwamang was born on 17 August 1960.
 He had his secondary education at Nandom Senior High School graduating in 1982.
 He proceeded to the University of Ghana for his undergraduate studies graduating in 1986.
 He was called to the bar in 1988.